What a Sovereign is made of

 What is a gold Sovereign worth today?

 At an illustrative gold price of £3,600 per troy ounce, a Sovereign holds about £847 of gold.
-The live price moves continuously; send a photo to GoldPaid on WhatsApp for a current, no-obligation figure.
+That is an indicative melt figure, not a quote; the live price moves continuously and the firm offer follows an assay.
+Send a photo to GoldPaid on WhatsApp for a current, no-obligation figure.

 Are old Sovereigns worth more?